datacraft-dsc/DEPs/0/README.md

 ## Data Supply Line

-An orchestrated set of data flows that creates value in a Data Ecosystem.
-A Data Supply Line is designed to be executed by one or more Agents, can transfer Data Assets between different participants, and can transform Data Assets through the use of Operations to create new Data Assets.
+An orchestrated set of data flows that is designed to create value in a Data Ecosystem.

+A Data Supply Line may be executed by one or more Agents, can transfer Assets between different participants, and can transform Assets through the use of Operations to create new, more valuable Assets.

 ## DEP